home-assistant/home-assistant.io/source/_integrations/plex.markdown

 ha_domain: plex
 ---

-The `plex` integration allows you to connect to a [Plex Media Server](https://plex.tv).
-Once connected, [Plex Clients](https://www.plex.tv/apps-devices/) playing media from the connected Plex Media Server will show up as [Media Players](/integrations/media_player/) and report playback status via a [Sensor](/integrations/sensor/) in Home Assistant.
-The Media Players will allow you to control media playback and see the current playing item.
+The `Plex` integration allows you to connect Home Assistant to a [Plex Media Server](https://plex.tv).
+Once configured, actively streaming [Plex Clients](https://www.plex.tv/apps-devices/) show up as [Media Players](/integrations/media_player/) and report playback status via a [Sensor](/integrations/sensor/) in Home Assistant.
+Plex Media Players will allow you to control media playback and see the current playing item.

-Support for playing music directly on linked [Sonos](/integrations/sonos/) speakers is also available for users with an active [Plex Pass](https://www.plex.tv/plex-pass/) subscription.
+Support for playing music directly on linked [Sonos](/integrations/sonos/) speakers is available for users with an active [Plex Pass](https://www.plex.tv/plex-pass/) subscription.
 More information [here](#sonos-playback).

 There is currently support for the following device types within Home Assistant:

 - [Sensor](#sensor)
 - [Media Player](#media-player)

-If your Plex server has been claimed by a Plex account via the [claim interface](https://plex.tv/claim), Home Assistant will require authentication to connect.
+If a Plex server has been claimed by a Plex account via the [claim interface](https://plex.tv/claim), Home Assistant will require authentication to connect.

+### Automatic Configuration

 The Plex integration is set up via **Configuration** -> **Integrations**.
-You will be redirected to the [Plex](https://plex.tv) website to sign in with your Plex account.
-Once access is granted, Home Assistant will connect to the server linked to the associated account.
-If multiple Plex servers are available on the account, you will be prompted to complete the configuration by selecting the desired server on the Integrations page.
-Home Assistant will show as an authorized device on the [Plex Web](https://app.plex.tv/web/app) interface under **Settings** -> **Authorized Devices**.
+During the configuration, you will be redirected to the [Plex](https://plex.tv) website to sign in with your Plex account.
+Once access is granted, Home Assistant will connect to the Plex server linked to the provided account.
+If multiple Plex servers are available on the account, you will be prompted to complete the configuration by selecting the desired server on the **Integrations** page.
+Upon completeion, Home Assistant will be displayed as an authorized device on the [Plex Web](https://app.plex.tv/web/app) interface under **Settings** -> **Authorized Devices**.

 ### Integration Options